Restrictive Diets: What Are the Consequences? How Should We Approach Them?

 This event has already taken place!

-Food is, perhaps, the physiological need with the strongest sociological significance.
-Every civilization, every religion, and every people has reflected on the act of eating, established norms for it, and woven it into their spirituality and rituals.
-It is therefore not surprising that when a person faces a personal challenge (an academic exam, a poorly managed chronic illness, a sports competition…), they try to use this mechanism as a means to achieve their goal of performance or pain relief.
-This is when diets—more or less restrictive, more or less deficient in nutrients, and, above all, more or less based on science—come into play.
+Food is, probably, the physiological need with the strongest sociological significance.
+Every civilization, every religion, and every people has reflected on the act of eating, established norms for it, and incorporated it into their spirituality and rituals.
+It is therefore not surprising that when a person faces a personal challenge—such as an academic exam, a poorly managed chronic illness, or a sports competition—they try to use food as a means to achieve their goal of improved performance or pain relief.
+This is when diets—some more restrictive, some more deficient in nutrients, and, above all, some more or less grounded in science—come into play.
 In the case of certain medical conditions and disabilities, resorting to this type of diet is also not uncommon.
-It is up to the professional supporting these individuals to understand the principles, pitfalls, and potential benefits of such diets, while never losing sight of the value framework that underlies them almost constantly.
+It is up to the professional supporting these individuals to understand the principles, pitfalls, and potential benefits of such diets, while never losing sight of the value system that almost constantly underlies them.

 Admission is free, but registration is required by Wednesday, November 20, 2024.